khushivohra7/myagentictool-khushi/README.md

-# AI Agentic Tools Template
+# Khushi's AI Agentic Tools Template

 A minimal starting point for working with AI coding assistants in a dev container.
 The container image comes pre-loaded with all tools — this repo only needs the two config files to get everything running.